someobserver/recurgence/README.md

 **What if there's an even simpler principle underlying it all?**

-## Self-Referential Pattern Recognition
+## Pattern Recognition

-Every dynamic system persists by successfully re-incorporating its own patterns into coherence:
+Every dynamic system persists through self-reference, successfully re-incorporating its own patterns into coherence:

 - **Galaxies** stabilize by gravitationally constraining their own matter
 - **DNA** endures by copying and adapting its own code